BiteBase|New HampshireNew JerseyNew YorkNorth Carolina

 Find Your City

 BiteBase tracks 105 cities and 33 counties in New Mexico.
-85 cities have official websites linked.
-Mobile food vendor rules in New Mexico are governed by NMSA 25-1 (Food).
+75 cities have official websites linked.
 This is general information, not legal advice.
-Always verify requirements directly with New Mexico Environment Department.
+Requirements change — always verify directly with New Mexico Environment Department.